-The UC San Diego Basic Writing Program is undergoing significant changes in order to prepare students for the challenges of writing at the university level.
+The UC San Diego Analytical Writing Program is undergoing significant changes in order to prepare students for the challenges of writing at the university level.
 These changes include a code change—from SDCC to ELWR—as well as several curricular and policy changes that incoming students should know about.
-Please read through this page carefully so that you will understand the policies and protocols that will be in place in the program in Fall 2016.
+Please read through this page carefully so that you will understand the policies and protocols that will be in place in the program in Fall 2017.

 What is the Entry Level Writing Requirement, and how do I meet it?

 The University of California requires all undergraduate students to demonstrate a minimum proficiency in English composition through the Entry Level Writing Requirement (ELWR).
 There are several ways to meet the requirement.
 If you don’t meet these requirements, you must take the Analytical Writing Placement Exam (AWPE).
 For more information on what that exam is, when it is offered, and how to sign up for it, see our AWPE information and visit the AWPE website.

 What happens if I don’t pass the AWPE?

 If you do not pass the AWPE, you are instructed to enroll immediately in ELWR 1.
 You must enroll in your ELWR 1 course during your first quarter of residence at UCSD.
 Be sure to enroll before classes have met for the second time.
 If you miss this enrollment, you will have wasted one of three quarters in which to fulfill the Entry Level Writing Requirement.